microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/skype_for_business_activity_reports.md

 # Skype for Business activity reports

+You can get details on activity across your organization.
+These details are very helpful when you investigating, planning, and making other business decisions for your organization.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business activity](https://support.office.com/client/Skype-for-Business-Online-activity-8cbe2eb2-1194-4fd7-b1ee-9f9287c82424).